jrucho/YTbeatmakercues/README.md

 | Blind Mode | B |
 | Show Advanced Panel | A |

-Press **N** to open the Nova Bass window.
-Opening powers on your last preset, while closing turns the synth off and resets its nodes.
-You can still use the **Power** button to toggle it manually.
+Press **N** or the advanced panel’s **Instrument** button to show the Nova Bass window.
+Opening the window activates your last preset if the synth was off; closing it powers the synth down.
+The minimal bar has its own Instrument button that simply toggles the synth on or off without opening the window.
-The synth starts disabled each time you load the page and only activates once the window opens.
 Three built-in bass presets—Resonate, Precision and 808 Boom—provide classic boombap tones and play at **15% volume** by default.
 While the synth is active, the `1–0` keys plus `-` and `=` play a chromatic scale from the chosen octave.
 The **Scale** dropdown lets you switch to major or minor if desired.
 The synth has a pitch fader synced to the video by default.
 Uncheck **Sync Video** to adjust it independently and use the transpose slider for coarse tuning.
 All parameters are adjusted with labeled sliders so you know exactly what each one does.